Manchester: 1880–1939: Impacts of industrialisation

-The Manchester Ship Canal was built between 1888 and 1894, in some sections by canalisation of the Rivers Irwell and Mersey, running 36 mi from Salford to Eastham Locks on the tidal Mersey.
-This enabled oceangoing ships to sail right into the Port of Manchester.
-On the canal's banks, just outside the borough, the world's first industrial estate was created at Trafford Park.
-Manchester began exporting its cotton to Africa as a way of paying for slaves to be purchased for the transatlantic slave trade.
-Manchester's relation to the slave trade and its reliance on the British Empire for its expansion forms a complex and controversial part of its history; historian Eric Williams, said it was a "tremendous dependence on the triangular trade that made Manchester" in 1944.

-Manchester continued to process cotton, and in 1913, 65% of the world's cotton was processed in the area.
-The First World War interrupted access to the export markets; combined with increased cotton processing in other parts of the world, this led to the rapid decline of the textile industry within the city.
-Furthermore, industry and employment suffered greatly as a result of the Great Depression, particularly due to its effect on the value of British exports.
-However, Manchester also saw a cultural revolution in the 1930s as locals tried to use greater creativity and local pride to counteract the effect of the status of the economy; this included the first formation of the British High Street, and embarking on infrastructure projects such as the Manchester Central Library.
+Manchester continued to process cotton, constituting 65% of the world's production in 1913.
+The First World War interrupted access to the export markets; combined with increased cotton processing in other parts of the world, this led to the rapid decline of the city's textile industry.
+Industry and employment suffered during the Great Depression, particularly due to its effect on the value of British exports.
+Manchester also saw a cultural revolution in the 1930s as locals tried greater creativity and local pride to counteract the effect of the status of the economy; this included the first formation of the British High Street, and embarking on infrastructure projects such as the Manchester Central Library.